Note: This post was edited on July 22, 2019 to update the Stress Test rules that changed with the Bank of Canada’s rate drop.

 First-time homebuyers are the most price conscious buyers, typically with a smaller down payment and this new Stress Test will effectively lower their buying power the most.
 It may not be a competitive market as far as 2016 is compared, but the real estate market in Toronto is still holding strong and it’s still competitive.
 Buyers will be able to afford less house, therefore effectively lowering their position to compete in the market.
 It is possible that a number of these buyers could be completely side-lined.
 While those at the top-end of the market will remain basically unaffected.

-Simply put, the best way to combat these changes is to get ahead of them and purchase your home before January 2018 to take advantage of the current rates (possibly) without the Stress Test.
+Simply put, our best advice for first-time home buyers in Toronto to combat these changes is to get ahead of them and purchase your home before January 2018 to take advantage of the current rates (possibly) without the Stress Test.
 We say possibly, because it is possible that Brokers are “Stress Testing” already behind the scenes.

 It should also be said that just because you CAN afford a $1MM property at the top of your budget, doesn’t mean you SHOULD purchase that $1MM property.
 It’s not always wise to fully extend yourself.